-The history of the stentorian voice can be traced back to Homer's epic description of the Battle of Troy, the Iliad.
-One of the characters in the Iliad is a Greek warrior named Stentor.
-Stentor was said to possess the voice of 50 men, and could be heard for many miles around.
-This skill proved to be very useful during battles, since Stentor could deliver commands or report enemy movements without leaving the field.
+The term can be traced back to Homer's epic description of the Battle of Troy, the Iliad.
+One of the characters in the Iliad is a Greek warrior named Stentor, who was said to possess the voice of 50 men, and could be heard for many miles around.
+This skill proved to be very useful during battles, since he could deliver commands or report enemy movements without leaving the field.
 Stentor's name became synonymous with the use of a loud booming voice to issue pronouncements to a general audience.

 Town criers during the Middle Ages were frequently required to use a stentorian voice in order to read royal proclamations or to announce the time.
-This practice was not always well-received by the younger generation of citizens, who routinely mocked the town crier's often stuffy and aristocratic stentorian voice.
-Even today the use of a truly stentorian voice is generally limited to short announcements or narrations.
-Modern public address systems have virtually eliminated the need for such powerful vocal techniques as the trained stentorian voice.
+This practice was not always well-received by the younger generation of citizens, who routinely mocked the town crier's often stuffy and aristocratic tone.
+Even today, the use of a truly stentorian voice is generally limited to short announcements or narrations.
+Modern public address systems have virtually eliminated the need for such powerful vocal techniques.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!